awslabs/graphstorm/docs/source/tutorials/own-data.rst

     - The common way to set node-related labels as a feature is like ``g.nodes['predictnodetypename'].data['labelname']=nodelabeltensor``.
     - The common way to set edge-related labels as a feature is like ``g.nodes['predictedgetypename'].data['labelname']=edgelabeltensor``.
     - For link prediction task, a common way to extract labels is to use existing edges as the positive edges and use negative sampling method to extract non-exist edges as negative edges.
 So in this step, we do not need to set the labels.
 The GraphStorm has implemented this function.
 - (Optional) if you have your own train/validation/test split on nodes/edges, you can put the train/validation/test nodes/edges index tensors as three nodes/edges features with the feature names as ``train_mask``, ``val_mask``, and ``test_mask``.
-If you do not have nodes/edges split, you can use the split functions provided in the GSF partition scripts to create them in the next step.
+If you do not have nodes/edges split, you can use the split functions provided in the GraphStorm partition tools to create them in the next step.
     - For training nodes, the setting is like ``g.nodes['predictnodetypename'].data['train_mask']=trainingnodeindexetensor``.
     - For validation nodes, the setting is like ``g.nodes['predictnodetypename'].data['val_mask']=validationnodeindexetensor``.
 Make sure you use 'val_mask' as the feature name because the GSF uses this name by default.
     - For validation nodes, the setting is like ``g.nodes['predictnodetypename'].data['test_mask']=testnodeindexetensor``.